 [Workbench] Error when a collection with no name is selected as input to a pipeline component.

-#1 Updated by Radhika Chippada about 6 years ago
+#1 Updated by Radhika Chippada over 6 years ago

 I selected qr1hi-4zz18-gi71q9r5pwb5voh as input to a pipeline instance (qr1hi-d1hrv-chpg85rdt1vvjcg) and I see error when I click on OK in the chooser dialog.
 It appears that it is failing while setting the selection_name on a collection with no name.